10 tips for finding European coffee buyers

 You need to profile the target market and its structure.
-You need to ask yourself questions like: which markets and channels offer the most opportunities for your product?
-What is the demand for coffee per country?
-Who else supplies your variety of coffee to Europe?
+You need to ask yourself questions such as: Which markets and channels offer the most opportunities for my product?
+What is the demand for my type of coffee in each country?
+Who else supplies my variety of coffee to Europe?
 Where and how do they enter the European market?

 Analyse this market information and identify the main coffee buyers and their requirements.
 Without this market knowledge, you will limit your success.

 - Consider which entry channel is most suitable for your company: directly to coffee roasters, through an importer or trader, or through an agent or broker.
 Or maybe you are too small, and need to export through an exporter in your own country, for the time being.

 - One of the most important initial questions is to check whether your potential client imports directly from origin or via middlemen.